Any woman who has been previously married.

 No can do, lady.
 Heather has the tickets.

 “Why do I have to show it again?
-I merely went to the ladies’ room,” she replied and flipped her hair, hoping that pretending to be offended by the request would convince the woman that she had already been through the process and had showed her ticket to someone else.
+I merely went to the ladies’ room,” Jenny replied and flipped her hair, hoping that pretending to be offended by the request would convince the woman she had already been through the process and had showed her ticket to someone else.
 “I need to get back to my table.
 The luncheon is about to start and—”

 “Your ticket, PLEASE!”